robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     service: image_processing.scan
 ```

-Finally I use the event fired by the image classification to trigger an automation to send me the new image and classification as a [Pushbullet](https://www.pushbullet.com/) notification:
+Finally I use the `image_classification` event fired by the Classificationbox component to trigger an automation to send me the image and classification as a [Pushbullet](https://www.pushbullet.com/) notification:

 ```yaml
 - action: